8 Best Excalibur Las Vegas Restaurants (2023 Update)

 8. Drenched Bar & Grill

 You can grab a table inside, a eat at the bar or have your food and drinks delivered to you at your lounge chair or poolside cabana.
-The kitchen is closed on Tuesday and Wednesdays, but the bar is opened daily.

 This spot does simple crowd-pleasers well, including foot-long hot dogs, cheeseburgers, chicken wings and chips and dip.
 If you prefer a healthier option, they also serve Caesar salads, grilled chicken wraps and fresh watermelon slices.